 There are so many new places popping up all the time that by the time you’re reading this, there will most likely be other great places to visit too.
 Just do a little research, plan an itinerary, and wherever you go, I hope you enjoy London like a local.

 Have you ever visited London?
-We’d love to hear your stories, tips or questions in the comment section below!
+We’d love to hear your local tips in the comment section below!

 - The Ultimate London Guide